-3 See Judge Ulbricht's order concerning void recusal and fraud upon the court doc.
-134 as Exhibit 3.
+4 See Judge Ulbricht's order concerning void recusal and fraud upon the court doc.
+134 as Exhibit 4.

-4 See Weimer's notice of void court order [Dkt.
+5 See Weimer's notice of void court order [Dkt.
 134] doc.
-135 as Exhibit 4.
+135 as Exhibit 5.

-5 See Judge Eddy's relinquishment and acceptance doc.
-130 as Exhibit 5.
+6 See Judge Eddy's relinquishment and acceptance doc.
+130 as Exhibit 6.

-working to violate Weimer's right to equal protection of the law.
-Recus6al by a judge is formed on the deference that a judge must have a legitimate reason for his or her own recusal and constitutes misconduct for doing so at an inappropriate juncture while divested from the cause.
+admittance to proceeding under mistake of law and continuance in constructively working to violate Weimer's right to equal protection of the law.
+Recusal by a judge is formed on the deference that a judge must have a legitimate reason for his or her own recusal and constitutes misconduct for doing so at an inappropriate juncture while divested from the cause.
 "The well-established common law rule is that recusal is required when a judge has a direct, personal, substantial, or pecuniary interest in a case."
 Bullman v.
 State, 2014 MT 78, ¶ 14, 374 Mont.
 323, 321 P.3d 121.

 Finally, there is no judge presiding over this matter with authority to hear and decide matters before the court.
 Weimer filed a notice of void recusal and fraud upon the court on January 25 (D. Ct. doc.
-131).7 This is urgency for the Montana Supreme Court to accept jurisdiction pursuant to Mont.
+132).
+This is urgency for the Montana Supreme Court to accept jurisdiction pursuant to Mont.
 R. App.
 P. 14(3)(a).

-Weimer's Pretrial Motions Ripe for Ruling Require the Victim to Plead Ш. to the Countercharge and the Affirmative Defenses Against the Charge of Criminal Mischief Against Weimer Warrant Dismissal with Prejudice as a Matter of Law.
+III.
+Weimer's Pretrial Motions Ripe for Ruling Require the Victim to Plead to the Countercharge and the Affirmative Defenses Against the Charge of Criminal Mischief Against Weimer Warrant Dismissal with Prejudice as a Matter of Law.